Want to get outdoors and go Hiking in DFW?

 An urban trail in Dallas with a soft-surface track for runners and walkers, spanning the distance between Dallas’s West End and the American Airlines Center arena

 Address: 2501 Roberts Cut Off Rd, Fort Worth, TX 76114

 Address: 6600 Pastor Bailey Dr, Dallas, TX 75237

 Address: 2400 N Jim Miller Rd, Dallas, TX 75227

 Address: 100 Mill Wood Dr, Colleyville, TX 76034

 Address: 201 E Jones St, Lewisville, TX 75057

-Which great places have we missed?
+Which great nature trails near me have we missed?
 Let us know by commenting below.